kanglicheng/code-school/full-stack-project/proposal/full-stack-project-proposal.md

 ![labels][labels]

 We will apply these labels to any issues we create once we start the project.

+## Phase 6: During the Project

+To see what you'll be doing during the project, take a look at [these instructions](../project/during-the-project.md)

 [create_new_repo]: ./assets/create_new_repo.png
 [name_repo]: ./assets/name_repo.png